dstufft/interoperability-peps/pep-xxxx-build-pipeline.rst

 Allow replacing setup\.y invocations with something else
 -------------------------------------------------------

-PEP XX proposes another alternative which combines the ability to specify "bootstrap" dependencies in a static file and then it simply replaces the invocations that pip would do to ``setup.py egg_info`` and ``setup.py bdist_wheel`` with another invocation.
+PEP 516 and PEP 517 propose other alternatives which combines the ability to specify "bootstrap" dependencies in a static file and then it simply replaces the invocations that pip would do to ``setup.py egg_info`` and ``setup.py bdist_wheel`` with another invocation.

 It is the opinion of this PEP that this does not go far enough in what it hopes